Which company supplies my energy?

 Your gas supplier details will be on your gas bill.
 If you don’t have a bill to hand – not unusual, who does? – then there are 2 easy ways of finding out.

 The quickest and easiest way is to check it online on the Find My Supplier site .
 Pop in your postcode, select your address and there you go.
-The Find My Supplier Site site is intended for the use of the property owner or occupier but there is nothing really stopping you from snooping in and finding out which energy supplier supplies your neighbours
+Please note that The Find My Supplier Site site is intended for the use of the property owner or occupier.
+However there is nothing really stopping you from snooping in and finding out which energy supplier supplies your neighbours

 Alternatively, you can call the Meter Number Helpline on 0870 608 1524.
 (Calls cost 7p per minute plus your phone company’s access charge).